 - It is estimated that 10% of the Irish population already live in homes, with more people than rooms.

-- The Irish Government target of delivering 50,000 units by 2021 just three years involves a commitment of €5.85bn to the project
+- The Irish Government target of delivering 50,000 units by 2021 involved a commitment of €5.85bn to the project

 - The Irish population continues to expand, net population growth last year was 52,900 according to the CSO and the long-term trend is very strong.

-At the coal face things are changing, until recently had you emailed to a Local Council enquiring about a Social Housing registration you’d have waited a few months before getting a reply and dialling in to find officials responsible for dealing with investors was like looking for life on the Moon.
-That’s all changed, but not at every Local Council.
-Specialist early starters report fast moving Local Councils now across Dublin, Waterford, Louth and Donegal.
+Until recently, had you emailed a local government enquiring about a social housing registration you’d have waited a few months before getting a reply.
+Dialling in to find officials responsible for dealing with investors was like looking for life on the Moon.
+That’s all changed, but not at every local government.
+Specialist early starters report fast moving local councils now across Dublin, Waterford, Louth and Donegal.
 Many other areas are gearing up but there are some laggards who shun contact and are still locked into past practices.
-This is a new market and such behaviour can’t last too long, not if targets are to be reached and other Local Councils blaze a trail.
+This is a new market and such behaviour can’t last too long, not if targets are to be reached and other local governments blaze a trail.

-Unless you are versed in direct property and well connected to Local Council movers you may be better working through specialist firms established specifically for this purpose and well advanced among State agencies who see these as a source of bulk supply.
-This will require them to produce a turnkey service, starting with getting the fit right for you and finishing with securing leases by complying with social housing specifications and that includes fixture and fittings, BER rating, etc. Even with the high yields, break-even looks to be two to three years to recover entry costs, property is a long-term business and that hasn’t changed.
+Unless you are versed in direct property and well connected to local council movers you may be better working through specialist firms established specifically for this purpose and well advanced among State agencies who see these as a source of bulk supply.
+This will require them to produce a turnkey service, starting with getting the fit right for you and finishing with securing leases by complying with social housing specifications and that includes fixture and fittings, BER rating, etc.

 If you can’t afford a social housing unit, you are unlikely to be locked out of the market.
 Smaller investment is likely to be met in the very near future by social housing funds, launched to the public and filling up with a set amount of capital ready to do deals, but will need careful examination when the time comes to study up on liquidity, costs and terms and conditions.
 These are likely to be distributed through financial brokers and other players in due course.